somnath3112/Rocky_Road_DRL/README.md

 # Rocky_Road_DRL
-A simple system to grasp the concepts of DRL.
+A simple bunch of codes to grasp the concepts of DRL.